 With a diverse musical heritage, vibrant arts and entertainment scene, and thriving NFL, MLB and NBA franchises, Atlanta is home to artists and celebrities alike.
 While many are originally from Atlanta and wish to remain close to friends and family, many also migrate to the city due to the ability to interact with other entertainers (and proximity to Nashville).
 Atlanta’s Hartsfield-Jackson International Airport is one of the largest transportation hubs in the world, allowing celebrities to travel to their destinations quickly and easily.

-Some of the famous names that stem from the ATL include Julia Roberts, Tyler Perry, Usher, Chris Tucker, Martin Luther King Jr., Jane Fonda, T.I., Ludacris, Jeff Foxworthy, Jamie Foxx, Eric Decker, Kenny Rogers and more.
-Countless other actors settle here to work on film and television projects but stick around.
+Some of the famous names that stem from the ATL include Martin Luther King, Jr., Outkast, Julia Roberts, Tyler Perry, Usher, Chris Tucker, Jane Fonda, T.I., Ludacris, Jeff Foxworthy, Jamie Foxx, Eric Decker, Kenny Rogers and more.
+Countless other actors stay in Atlanta after first visiting to shoot film or television projects.

 Best Places To Live In Atlanta

-Virginia Highland—or VaHi, as residents call it—combines vibrant city living with small-town community charm.
+Virginia Highland, sometimes called VaHi, combines vibrant city living with small-town community charm.
 Located east of Ansley Park and close to Downtown, the area consists of four distinct villages connected by walkable blocks.
 With over 100-year-old homes, Virginia Highland is one of Atlanta’s most sought-after places to live.
 Styles range from charming bungalows to beautiful Victorians to modern townhouses.

-Just east of Ansley Park, close to Midtown and Downtown, Virginia Highland offers numerous attractions including the Beltline, Ponce City Market and Piedmont Park.
+Just east of Ansley Park, close to Midtown and Downtown, VaHi offers numerous attractions including the Beltline, Ponce City Market and Piedmont Park.
 Historic Virginia-Highland is Atlanta’s most popular neighborhood for art, shopping, dining and nightlife.

 Neighbors: Artists, families and students